The Best Way to Make Tea

 Steeping with a Tea Ball Infuser

-These unique infusers are basically mesh spheres with a hinge, which allows you to fill them with loose tea and then clasp them shut.
+These unique infusers are basically meshed spheres with a hinge, which allows you to fill them with loose tea and then clasp them shut.
 Tea ball infusers work essentially the same way as tea bags, in that you dip them into hot water, and then pull them out when it’s fully steeped.
 The advantage of using these handy little devices is that they can be used again and again, where tea bags must be thrown away.
 Another advantage is that you can mix your own blends of different tea varieties to create a signature blend for your restaurant or cafe.

 Making Tea in a French Press